 FIGURE 3 The workflow of the pretraining strategy based on self-supervised denoising.
 The training strategy includes three steps: (1) randomly masking pixels of noisy MR images.
 This step involves using a randomly generated mask m to create paired noisy MR images, forming the masked dataset; (2) pretraining HTC-net with the masked dataset.
-The input of HTC-net is the image masked by m and the target is the image masked by 1 - m; (3) transferring the parameters in supervised learning.
-Transferring the pre-trained parameters to supervised training with paired noisy and noise-free MR images.
+The input of HTC-net is the image masked by m and the target is the image masked by m and the target is the image masked by m and noise-free MR images.
 HTC-net, hybrid transformer-CNN network; MR, magnetic resonance.